 D. Affirmatively Furthering Fair Housing (AFFH).

-D.1 D.1 Affirmatively Furthering Fair Housing (AFFH).
+D.1 Affirmatively Furthering Fair Housing (AFFH).

 Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
-(PHAs should add as many goals as necessary to overcome fai housing issues and contributing factors.)
+(PHAs should add as many goals as necessary to overcome fair housing issues and contributing factors.)
 Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
 The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
 See Instructions for further detail on completing this item.
-Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal: The VIHA will carry out the Plan in conformity with Title VIII of the Civil Rights Act of 1968, as amended, the Fair Housing Act, section 504 of the Rehabilitation Act of 1973, and Title II of the Americans with Disabilities Act of 1990.
-The VIHA will affirmatively further fair housing by fulfilling the requirements at 24 CFR 903.7(o) and 24 CFR 903.15(d), which means that it will take meaningful actions to further the goals identified in the Assessment of Fair Housing (AFH) conducted in accordance with the requirements of 24 CFR 5.150 through 5.180, that it will take no action that is materially inconsistent with its obligation to affirmatively further fair housing, and that it will address fair housing issues and contributing factors in its programs, in accordance with 24 CFR 903.7(o)(3).
-Until such time as the PHA is required to submit an AFH, and that AFH has been accepted by HUD, the PHA will address impediments to fair housing choice identified in the Analysis of Impediments to fair housing choice associated with any applicable Consolidated or Annual Action Plan under 24 CFR Part 91.